sparkfun/SparkFun_LG290P_GNSS_Arduino_Library/USERGUIDE.md

 ## Device Configuration

 - **`bool setModeBase(bool resetAfter = true);`**
-  Set the device to base mode, optionally doing the necessary reset afterwards.
+  Set the device to BASE mode, optionally doing the necessary reset afterwards.

 - **`bool setModeRover(bool resetAfter = true);`**
-  Set the device to rover mode, optionally doing the necessary reset afterwards.
+  Set the device to ROVER mode, optionally doing the necessary reset afterwards.

+- **`bool ensureModeBase();`**
+  Set the device to BASE mode, if it's not already in that mode.

+- **`bool ensureModeRover(bool resetAfter = true);`**
+  Set the device to ROVER mode, if it's not already in that mode.

 - **`bool getMode(int &mode);`**
-  Gets the device mode (Rover=1 or Base=2).
+  Gets the device mode (ROVER=1 or BASE=2).

 - **`bool setPortBaudrate(int port, uint32_t newBaud);`**
   Set the baud rate of the specified port.